Jump to content

 • Why.
 “Why” is by far the most important question.
 Why should the customer accept your suggestions?
 Why should the customer trust your suggestions?
 Why will they get better results if they do?

 If you leave out any of the “who, what, where, how, when, and why” topics, you will be far less effective at influencing the RFP.
-And while the model starts off as questions, you can turn it around and convert it into a strategic plan.
+And while the model starts off as questions, you can turn it around and convert it into a pursuit plan.
 But instead of conducting a strategic influence campaign, you might be better off just helping the customer get what they need.
 Being seen as a helpful asset is usually a good position to be in.
 Trust matters.

 Let's discuss your challenges with preparing proposals and winning new business...